Did you know that the U.S. is a center of desert farming?

 This valley located in the Sonoran Desert has been farmed for 90 years in southern California.

-The water it uses is supplied from the Colorado River, and it’s estimated that a significant portion of the U.S.’s winter vegetables come from the Imperial Valley.
+The water it uses is supplied by the Colorado River, and it’s estimated that a significant portion of the U.S.’s winter vegetables come from the Imperial Valley.

 This area is also responsible for most of the lamb and sheep production in the country.